When to visit

 Elevation gain: 146 metres

 Delicate Arch is the symbol of the state of Utah and the most photographed arch in the park.
+It is often one of the most memorable views during a USA road trip.
 The best time to hike out to this famous feature is at the end of the day, when the light is at its most beautiful, although it can be crowded at this time.
 The 4.8 km trail is long, without shade, and climbs 146 metres.
 Bring at least 1 litre of water per person and wear appropriate footwear.

 If you are unable to do the hike, or you are travelling with young children, you can still admire the iconic arch from a distance at Lower Delicate Arch Viewpoint or Upper Delicate Arch Viewpoint .